jiahengxiong/NMDA-HW3/README.md

 # Network Measurement Lab HW3 README

 ## Overview
 This README provides instructions and results for HW3 of the Network Measurement Lab at Politecnico di Milano (POLIMI).
-The objective of this assignment is to analyze data from lecture and challenge datasets using Python scripts.
+The objective of this assignment is to analyze data from lecture and challenge datasets using cluster method.

 ## Dataset
 - All CSV files required for the assignment are located in the "dataset" folder.